 Entities: Bond Company Oil Platform Article Country Relationships: Owns (between companies and oil platforms) Issues (between companies and bonds) Located in (between oil platforms and countries) Attributes: Name (of countries) Distance from coast (of oil platforms) Subject (of articles)

 We are now ready to turn our conceptual model into a valid Grakn schema in the next lesson.
-If you want to know more about Entity-Relationship modeling you can head to wikipedia.
-On the other hand, if you want to know more about Grakn object model (which will make it clearer why it is so easy to use after you have done your conceptual modeling), you can read about it in the docs
+If you want to know more about Entity-Relationship modelling you can head to wikipedia.
+On the other hand, if you want to know more about Grakn object model (which will make it clearer why it is so easy to use after you have done your conceptual modelling), you can read about it in the docs.